Armawebtron/Armawebtron/README.md

 * functional support for ShapePolygons (ZonesV2 in ArmagetronAd 0.4)
 * peer-to-peer servers directly within a web browser
 * mobile application, with the ability to connect to Armagetron servers
+* ability to play back aarecs?
+* proper objects and ramps